Integral formulation of Klein-Gordon singular waveguides: Introduction

-Surface waves and plasmon waves also arise naturally in other physical contexts such as the solution of Maxwell's equation in a dielectric medium where the ratio of permittivities approach a negative real number, see \cite{raether1988surface,tzarouchis2018light} and the references therein and \cite{helsing2018spectra,helsing2020extended,helsing2021dirac} for numerical methods.
-Finally, similar surface-wave preconditioners also referred to as on-surface radiation conditions have been used in other contexts for solving high-frequency scattering problems in acoustics, electromagnetics, and elasticity, see~\cite{darbas2013combining,antoine2008advances,antoine2005alternative,antoine2006improved,chaillat2015approximate,chaillat2014new,kriegsmann1987new} and the references therein.
-The on-surface radiation conditions are typically used to improve the performance of iterative solvers in complicated geometries and the high-frequency regime and not for the resolution of surface waves inherent to the governing equations.
+Finally, we note that surface-wave preconditioners, similar to what is used in this paper, have also been employed in other contexts for solving high-frequency scattering problems in acoustics, electromagnetics, and elasticity, see~\cite{darbas2013combining,antoine2008advances,antoine2005alternative,antoine2006improved,chaillat2015approximate,chaillat2014new,kriegsmann1987new} and the references therein.
+These preconditioners, frequently referred to as on-surface radiation conditions, are typically used to improve the performance of iterative solvers in complicated geometries and in the high-frequency regime, unlike in the present context where they are used for resolving surface waves inherent to the governing equations.